Home > Shop > Payment Products > Bullet-proof windows

 BR6

-Higher rifle-resistance class.
-Often selected for critical infrastructure and high-risk service points requiring stronger protection against long-weapon threats.
+Higher rifle-resistance class for critical infrastructure and high-risk service points.

 BR7

-In addition to BR classes, EN 1063 includes SG1 and SG2 classifications for shotgun-related threats.
-These are specified when the threat assessment includes shotgun munitions and the project design requires that protection profile.
+EN 1063 also includes SG1 and SG2 classifications for shotgun threats.
+These are specified when required by the threat assessment and project design.

 System integration matters

-Ballistic glazing performance depends not only on the glass but also on how it is integrated into the frame and service window system.
-For this reason, bullet-proof windows are specified as a complete solution (glazing, frame, fixings, and counter integration) rather than as glazing alone.
+Ballistic performance depends not only on the glazing but also on how it is integrated into the frame and counter system.
+For this reason, bullet-proof windows are specified as complete systems rather than as glazing alone.

 Options for protected service windows